 Tell your new and existing volunteers what Girlguiding can offer them so they can plan their progress and development

-Showing the benefits of guiding helps recruit new volunteers and ensure they stay around!
+Showing the benefits of guiding helps recruit new volunteers.

 Find - and keep - skilled and happy volunteers by linking their roles at Girlguiding with their wider experiences.

 - Bring in more new volunteers - make sure all potential volunteers understand how volunteering with us relates to their interests and aspirations.
 When people know what great things Girlguiding has to offer them personally, they will be more likely to join us.

 - Make sure current volunteers stay - volunteers who have been with us for a while may not know everything that Girlguiding now offers them or will in the future.
 Explain how their roles and responsibilities can evolve over time to match their priorities and ensure that they stay with us for longer.

 Every new volunteer brings an interest or skill to Girlguiding when they join.